Daniel J. Weitzner

 Founding Director, MIT Internet Policy Research Initiative (IPRI)

-3Com Founders Principal Research Scientist, MIT Computer Science and Artificial Intelligence Research Lab (CSAIL)
+3Com Founders Senior Research Scientist, MIT Computer Science and Artificial Intelligence Research Lab (CSAIL)

 Welcome to my homepage.
 My major activity is running the MIT Internet Policy Research Initiative, a disciplinary effort producing technically-grounded research to address critical Internet public policy questions such as privacy, information accountability, cybersecurity, surveillance, network management, and trustworthy AI systems.
 You can find short descriptions and publications from my own major research projects, recent publications in the popular press, assorted videos, and information about my outside professional service and consulting.